1964 Illinois gubernatorial election

 The 1964 Illinois gubernatorial election was held in Illinois on November 3, 1964.
 The Democratic nominee, incumbent Governor Otto Kerner, Jr., won reelection against the Republican nominee, Charles H. Percy.

-Election information
+Background

 The primaries and general election both coincided with those for federal offices (United States President and congress) and those for other state offices.
 The election was part of the 1964 Illinois elections.

-Turnout

 In the primary election, turnout was 37.89% with 1,956,238 votes cast.
 In the general election, turnout was 84.15% with 4,657,500 votes cast.

 Democratic primary

 The Democratic primary was held on April 14, 1964.
 Incumbent governor Otto Kerner Jr. won without opposition.